-David Suvak resumes the reins of the Emerson College women’s soccer team for his ninth season.
-This year marks his thirteenth year working as a coach for Emerson College Athletics.
+David Suvak resumes the reins of the Emerson College women’s soccer team for his eleventh season.
+This year marks his fifteenth year working as a coach for Emerson College Athletics.
 David had been associate head coach of the Emerson men’s program before his appointment as the head coach of the women’s program.

-David has over two decades of coaching experience at a wide variety of levels including Collegiate, High School, Olympic Development Program, Region I ODP and Premier Youth Soccer.
-He is the current President and Technical Director of the New England Rush premier soccer club.
-He is currently a Massachusetts ODP Girls Head Coach and serves on the Region I ODP staff.
-David has also been a State Coach (Assistant DOC of MA) for Massachusetts Youth Soccer.
-His many responsibilities included ODP Academy, State Licensure Courses and Player and Coach Development in Massachusetts.
+David has over two decades of coaching experience at a wide variety of levels including Collegiate, High School, Olympic Development Program, East Region ODP and Premier Club Soccer.
+He is the former President and Technical Director of the New England Rush premier soccer club in Massachusetts.
+He is currently a Massachusetts ODP Girls Head Coach and serves on the East Region ODP staff.
+David has also been a State Coach (Assistant DOC of MA) for Massachusetts Youth Soccer Association.
+His many responsibilities included ODP Academy, teaching State Licensure Courses and Player and Coach Development in Massachusetts.

 A native of Winchester, Massachusetts, where he was inducted into the Winchester Sports Foundation Hall of Fame in 2006, David graduated with a Bachelor of Arts degree from Boston College in 1988.
 He also holds a BArch from a ProArts Consortium school, the Boston Architectural College.